JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Battle 1, Wind Scene, Corridors of Time

 #### Ori and the Blind Forest (PC)
-very good game but metroidvania is not my type.
+Very good game but metroidvania is not my type.
 Also not a fan of western atmospheric OSTs, all thanks to Yoko Shimomura the Leitmotif Queen, influencing my music taste forever.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |